wojciech-kulik/xcodebuild.nvim/README.md

 # 🛠️ xcodebuild.nvim

-A plugin designed to let you migrate your iOS, iPadOS, and macOS app development to Neovim.
+A plugin designed to let you migrate your app development from Xcode to Neovim.
-It provides all essential actions for development, including building, launching, and testing.
+It provides all essential actions for development including building, debugging, and testing.

 <img src="./media/testing.png" style="border-radius: 8px;" alt="xcodebuild.nvim - unit tests" />
 &nbsp;